omarmorsli/ultra-trail-strategist/README.md

 1. It will prompt you for a **GPX file path**.
 2. (Optional) Press **Enter** to run in **Demo Mode** with synthetic data.
-3. The AI will analyze the course, fetch your recent training history, and print a detailed **Race Strategy**.
+3. The system will:
+    *   Analyze the course topography.
+    *   Train a pacing model on your recent runs.
+    *   Check the weather forecast.
+    *   Generate a comprehensive **Pacing, Nutrition, and Strategy Report**.

 ### Running Tests